 You’ll also allow your team members to enjoy more independence.

-They won’t have to constantly look to you to find out what to do next.
+They won’t have to constantly look to you to determine what to do next.
 They can just take the next step toward your team’s goals.

 3. Create and Build Momentum